MicrosoftEdge/magic-mirror-demo/README.md

 * Visual Studio (2013+)
 * Windows 10 SDK installed in Visual Stuido

-Steps:
+You have to deploy two Hosted Web apps (HWA).
+The first HWA allows you to create your profile and is meant to run on your desktop.
+The second HWA powers the Magic Mirror UI that runs on the Raspberry Pi 2/3.

+Steps to deploy the Profile Creator app:

+1. In Visual Studio, go to Solution explorer, click on package.appxmanifest > Application and set http://webreflections.azurewebsites.net/create as the start page
+2. On the ribbon, change the target architecture to match that of your PC (e.g. x64)
+3. Set the debugging target to "Local machine" (changing the architecture in step 2 probably did this for you)
+4. Click play to start the app running on your local machine
+5. Follow the prompts on the create experience to save a profile for yourself

+Steps to deploy the Magic Mirror app to the Raspberry Pi 2:

-1. In Visual Studio, click File > New Project > JavaScript Templates > Windows > Hosted Web Apps
+1. In Visual Studio, click File > New Project > JavaScript Templates > Windows > Hosted Web apps
 2. Go to Solution explorer, click on package.appxmanifest > Application and set http://webreflections.azurewebsites.net/mirror as the start page
 3. Within the package.appxmanifest view, click the Content URIs tab and insert http://webreflections.azurewebsites.net/ with WinRT Access *All*
 4. Click the Capabilities tab and select *Webcam* :camera: